 As the name suggests, The Albatrosses share a common interest in the technology of flight.
 They were formed by merger of informal interest groups in aeronautical history and space history, and accepted as a SHOT interest group in 1985.
 The Albatrosses sponsor meetings and sessions at the annual SHOT meeting.
 Membership is open to all SHOT members with similar interests.
 There are no dues.
 A newsletter is published quarterly.
 For information, email Angelina Callahan

 The Special Interest Group on Computers, Information, and Society (SIGCIS) welcomes all with scholarly interests in the historical dimensions of information technology.
-Membership exceeds two hundred people worldwide and is open to all without charge, including those who are not members of SHOT.
-The group has an email list for announcements, discussion and collaboration among those working in this field.
+Membership exceeds four hundred people worldwide and is open to all without charge, including those who are not members of SHOT.
+The group has an email list for announcements, discussion, and collaboration among those working in this field.

-For further information, please visit our website, Facebook page, email Colin Garvey, or follow us on Twitter at (@SHOT_ECIG).
+For more information, please visit our website, visit our Facebook page, email Alice Clifton, or follow us on Twitter at (@SHOT_ECIG).

 You can also join our discussions on our mailing list.